AgusMayol/optics/README.md

 ## Overview

 Optics provides a comprehensive collection of reusable UI components, hooks, and utilities for building React applications.
-The library is built on top of Radix UI primitives and follows modern design patterns.
+The library is built on top of Base UI primitives and follows modern design patterns.

 ## Features

 - 60+ customizable UI components
 - Built with Tailwind CSS v4
-- Fully accessible components based on Radix UI
+- Fully accessible components based on Base UI
 - TypeScript support
 - Dark mode support
 - Component registry compatible with shadcn CLI